 “Harvesting grapes at night is inherently dangerous.
 We are dealing with large, slow moving equipment that is difficult to see on the road,” Aaron says.

 With lots of safety training, proper lighting, and experienced workers, the team is able to mitigate many of the risks, however, and do the job as safely as possible.
+While this may be the case, experienced workers can still never fully eliminate the chance of them succumbing to the present dangers and actually becoming injured on the job – someone like a Webster injury attorney may be able to help those who have experienced something like this and provide them with legal assistance.

 As a harvester, Aaron isn’t always working the graveyard shift.
 The long overnights are seasonal.
 And those first few days on nights can be rough.
 However, he says it only takes a few days for his body to adjust to the new schedule, and working at night actually comes with several benefits including cooler weather and less traffic.
 Mother Nature provides perhaps the best perk though.